 The Pitfalls of Most Travel Insurance

-As I found out with trip cancellation insurance purchased for my father, most plans cover very few circumstances.
+As I found out with trip cancellation insurance purchased for my father in 2018, most plans cover very few circumstances.
 In his case, his incoming flight from Rome was cancelled due to weather, which meant he missed his connecting domestic flight.
 When I tried to use the insurance purchased on Expedia, it turned out that it did not cover weather events.

 As I have found out in looking at trip cancellation insurance, the typical policy covers almost none of the reasons that have ever caused me to cancel a trip and probably only about a quarter of the trips our guests have cancelled.

-There are, however, policies that are worth the price.
+There are, however, policies that though much more expensive (maybe a lot) are also more likely to be pay out.
 What you are looking for is “Cancel for any reason” policies.
-These policies will cost extra, but they cover you for almost any reason.
-However, typically you must
+Typically you must:

-- Purchase the policy relatively soon after purchasing your trip, typically within about two weeks.
+- Purchase the policy relatively soon after purchasing your trip.

-- Ensure your entire trip — air travel, accommodations, etc
+- Ensure your entire trip — air travel, accommodations.

 - Purchase it before a reasonable person would be able to guess that there will be a need to cancel (i.e. before there is an official hurricane forecast, for example).

-- Cancel your a specified amount of time before departure, typically 2-3 days.
+- Cancel your trip a specified amount of time before departure, typically 2-3 days.

 Purchasing Cancel for Any Reason Travel Insurance

-- Squaremouth is a comparison shopping site, not an insurer, like Kayak for airfare and Bankrate for loans.
+- Squaremouth is a comparison shopping site, not an insurer.
+It’s similar to Kayak for airfare and Bankrate for loans.
 They have a lot of Cancel for Any Reason policies to choose from.

 - TravelGuard from insurance giant AIG also has Cancel for Any Reason policies.